300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Identify the actor who performs Jon Snow?

-- What number of seasons in whole are there of Sport of Thrones?
+- What number of seasons in complete are there of Sport of Thrones?

 - What US premium cable community made Sport of Thrones?